AES256-0/Encryption-Decryption/readme.txt

-About: A simple encryption-decryption tool that will encrypt your file using AES(Advanced Encryption Algorithm) in CCM mode.
+About: A simple encryption-decryption tool that will encrypt your file using AES(Advanced Encryption Algorithm) in CCM mode and GCM mode.
        It is written in Python3.7.

 Requirements: Python3.7 need to be installed on your system.